Australian Grown Black Sunflower Microgreen Seeds

 Growing Medium

 Use soil or coir peat for best results.
-Hydroponics isn’t ideal because of the roots and mould risk.
+Hydroponic growing is not ideal due to mould risk and weaker root support.

 Soaking Instructions

-Soak 1 to 1½ cups of seeds (for a 30 x 35 cm tray) in cool water for 8–12 hours.
-Use a plate or lid to keep them underwater.
-Soaking helps remove the seed hull and kickstarts sprouting.
+Soak 1 to 1½ cups of seeds (for a standard 30 x 35 cm tray) in cool water for 8–12 hours.
+Use a plate or lid to keep seeds submerged.
+This softens the seed hull and improves germination speed and consistency.

 Pre-Sprouting

-After soaking, leave the seeds to sprout for one day in a jar, tray, or hemp bag.
+After soaking, drain well and leave the seeds to pre-sprout for 12–24 hours in a jar, tray, or breathable hemp bag.
 Keep them damp, not wet.
-This helps them grow evenly and reduces mould.
+This improves even growth and helps reduce mould problems.

 Ideal Temperatures